Domaine Clarence Dillon: History

 Duchesse de Mouchy, served as president of Domaine Clarence Dillon.

-Her husband, Philippe, Duc de Mouchy, was General Manager.
+Her husband, Philippe de Noailles, 8th Duke of Mouchy (1922–2011), was General Manager.
 Under their management, the company bought Château La Mission Haut-Brion, Château Laville Haut-Brion and Château La Tour Haut-Brion in 1983.

 In 1993, Prince Robert of Luxembourg, son of the Duchesse de Mouchy and great-grandson of Clarence Dillon, joined the Board of Directors.
 In 2002, he became General Manager.
 Since 2008, Prince Robert of Luxembourg, her son by her marriage to Prince Charles of Luxembourg, is President of Domaine Clarence Dillon.

 The Board of Directors of Domaine Clarence Dillon includes only descendants of Clarence Dillon, through his son C. Douglas Dillon, who had served as U.S. Secretary of the Treasury from 1961 to 1965, or his daughter Dorothy Dillon-Eweson.

 In 2010, Domaine Clarence Dillon and the Dillon family became founding sponsors of La Cité du Vin in Bordeaux.
 This cultural center celebrating the global wine culture opened its stores in 2016, receiving close to half a million visitors annually.
 Prince Robert of Luxembourg is a member of the Board of Directors of La Cité du Vin Foundation and President of its Cultural Committee.

 On June 24, 2011, Domaine Clarence Dillon announced the acquisition of Château Tertre Daugay, former First Growth of Saint-Emilion, now renamed Château Quintus.

 In 2013, Château Quintus itself acquired the neighbouring property, Château L’Arrosée.